 Inclusive language is imperative to welcoming adult students with disabilities.
 For example, our January 2016 webinar, Planning to Write an Accessible Online Course, talked about how relative phrases such as “see above” or “the bold column” seem innocuous but may be difficult for students using screenreaders to perceive.

 It is also important to consider respectful language use.
 You may not even realize that you are using pejorative idioms (i.e. the blind leading the blind) or words with a history of demeaning people with disabilities, like dumb, idiot, or lame.
 The Language of Disability, published by the Centre for Disability Studies at the University of Leeds, describes some of the most commonly used offensive terms and their histories of use.

 Alternately, use people-first language.
 Where you might have previously said disabled students, which identifies the group of people as disabled first and students second, consider using students with disabilities.
 A simple change in syntax reminds both you and others that you value a person’s humanity and student identity above their disability.
-To explore this topic further, the Syracuse University Disability Cultural Center provides an excellent Guide to Disability Language and Empowerment.
+To explore this topic further, the Syracuse University Disability Cultural Center provides an excellent Language Guide.